 Develops and maintains the project schedules.

 Advises appropriate authorities of major changes in project schedules or budgets, which affect the overall construction work or departmental operations.

 Reviews and updates design and construction standards for wet labs, bio-safety labs and specialty research areas.

-Bachelor’s degree in construction management or mechanical engineering and ten years’ experience in construction with supervisory experience preferred.
+Bachelor’s degree in construction management or mechanical engineering and 10 years’ experience in construction or 14 years of experience in construction management.

 Preferred minimum of three years’ experience in project management and/or construction management related to complex or clinical lab projects.

 The hiring range for this position is $78,873 - $104,499 annually.

 All external candidates receiving an offer for employment will be required to submit to pre-employment screening for this position.
 Current employees applying for a new position within the university may be subject to this requirement.
 The screenings will include a criminal background check and, as applicable for the position, other background checks, drug screen, employment and education or licensure/certification verification, physical examination, certain vaccinations and/or governmental registry checks.
 All offers are contingent upon successful completion of required screening.